 A: Most standard RGB cameras have a 12 megapixel sensor that will provide 2.5cm/pixel resolution when flying at 80m altitude, sub 1cm resolution is achievable by flying lower, though flight and processing time are significantly increased.

 Accuracy of the imagery produced in terms of location is based on the GPS accuracy of the system.
 The standard system will therefore produce a horizontal accuracy of +/- 1m and a vertical accuracy (for terrain and elevation maps) of +/- 0.5m.
 This is more than enough for most agri-mapping scenarios.

-Where increased accuracy is required, for tasks like margin or tramline routed generation or accurately measuring ground distances, our RTK systems will increase horizontal accuracy to +/- 10cm and vertical to +/- 5cm.
+Where increased accuracy is required, for tasks like margin/tramline route generation or accurate ground distance measurements, RTK systems will increase horizontal accuracy to +/- 10cm and vertical to +/- 5cm.

 Frequently asked questions

-A: Our drones systems are compatible with all DJI software (DJI GO, DJI GS Pro), as well as many third party apps for flying and mapping with drones, such as DroneDeploy, Autopilot and Litchi.
+A: Our drone systems are compatible with all DJI software (DJI GO/GO4, DJI GS Pro), as well as many third party apps for flying and mapping with drones, such as DroneDeploy, FieldAgent and Litchi.

 A: Yes.
-All of the data can be exported in the format “shapefile”, which is the most common file format for use with farm management software packages.
+All of the data can be exported in “shapefile” format (.shp), which is the most common file format for use with farm management software packages.
 Prescription files generated can also be imported into variable rate machinery via shapefiles.

-A: There are a good few apps that will help you plan flight with integrated airspace monitoring to help you fly safely.
+A: There are some good apps out there that can help you plan flights with integrated airspace monitoring to help you fly safely.
 Some will also help you to maintain flight logs (required by the CAA for commercial operations) and even manage multiple drone teams, here’s our recommended list: